KorfLab/spitfire/README.md

 for help before doing something bad.

 ## /share/korflab ##

+Looking at the cluster topology, it should be clear that spitfire doesn't store any of your files directly.

 Most Korflab members and spitfire users will be using the `/share/korflab` mount point to store code, data, and experiments.
 This